| || member for 8 years, 7 months, 22 days|

 Feel free to use my photos in your personal research and please consider this permission to post my photos on Ancestry and other websites.
-It would be appreciated if you would credit me and Find A Grave, mainly so that you will have a source citation and others can trace it back to get more info.
+It would be appreciated if you would credit me and Find A Grave, mainly so that you will have a source citation and so that others can trace it back to get more info.
 Something like "Photo credit: Karen Carlini (KC) - Find A Grave" would be wonderful!
 Thanks for your consideration, and I hope I've helped with your family research! :)

-Corrections, Additions, and Transfers
+Corrections, Additions and Transfers

 Virtual Cemetery and Surnames